New Zealand bellbird: Threats and population assessment

 Despite the bellbirds' widespread presence on the New Zealand mainland, their populations remain low due to the impact of mammalian predators like rats and stoats.
 Invasive mammalian predators are the main threats to bellbirds.
-In beech forest the main predator is the stoat, while in non-beech forest areas the main predator is likely the ship rat.
+In beech forest the main predator is the stoat, while in non-beech forest areas the main predator is likely the black rat.
 In areas of the mainland where bellbirds are found, their numbers are typically lower compared to predator-free islands.
 Although possums have not been shown to directly kill bellbirds, they compete with them for food resources.
 Introduced social wasps like German wasps (Vespula germanica), and particularly common wasps (V. vulgaris), have been found to significantly diminish the availability of honeydew drops, which are an important food source for bellbirds.

 The International Union for Conservation of Nature (IUCN) classifies bellbirds as a species of least concern.
-New Zealand Department of Conservation considers subsp. melanura as "not-threatened", while island subspecies obscura and oneho are "naturally uncommon".
-According to IUCN and a 2010 study, the overall bellbird population is suspected to be in decline as a result of predation by introduced mammals and ongoing habitat destruction.
+New Zealand Department of Conservation considers the subspecies melanura as "not-threatened", while the island subspecies obscura and oneho are "naturally uncommon".
+According to IUCN and a 2010 study, the overall bellbird population is suspected to be in decline as a result of ongoing habitat destruction and predation by introduced mammals.
 The decline is most prominent in lowland areas under 1000 metres in elevation.
 A 2022 study of New Zealand garden birds concluded that bellbird numbers are stable or locally increasing.
 Known increases of bellbirds in some areas like Christchurch Port Hills, Lake Rotoiti, Craigieburns, Kapiti Island or Tiritiri Matangi are related to the control of invasive mammalian species.